input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_meta_template.md

 ## Signers

-The following admin roles may sign documents of this type:
+The following Admin roles may sign documents of this type:

 * Root Admin
 * Brand Admin